JAS2609/BookIt-Experiences-Slots/README.md

 - npm or yarn (or pnpm)
 - A running database server (PostgreSQL, MySQL, SQLite)
 - Git (to clone the repo)
+## Deploy on Vercel

+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ## Setup